 Lance saw an occupational therapist who was trained in therapeutic listening for 2 years.
 It involved listening to special earphones using specially recorded music that targets specific areas of the brain to mainly help with sensory problems.
 We saw tremendous progress while Lance was in this program.

 Equine therapy, or horse therapy as we call it, has been very beneficial.
 The rhythmic motion is calming, stimulates the senses, helps with social skills, and is great for strength.
 They do many exercises that target the core, upper body, and legs.
 They also have Lance brush and saddle the horse which helps with fine motor skills.
-You can read about it here, this is where we take our son.

 Have you ever noticed the large horizontal ridge on the top of many children’s heads who are in the spectrum?
 That is because the bones that form the skull are not aligned right.
 My doctor explained to me that the bones forming the skull are suppose to meet at the edges, but not overlap.
 But with many kids in the spectrum this is not the case and some of the bones wedge under other bones which causes pressure on the brain.
 In lance’s case, he had about 5 of these “pressure points.”